Skip to content

 • A confidence signal — high, medium, or low.

 The summary, key findings, and confidence are the distilled, high-signal channel and the parent’s primary input.
-The raw output is the verbatim transcript — for spot-checking or quoting, not the parent’s main reasoning input.
+The full conversation transcript is not included in this result.

-Both counts are UTF-8 byte lengths: originalBytes is the full size before truncation, keptBytes is the size of the returned (truncated) raw output.
-A parent agent can branch on the presence of this field to detect truncation programmatically, rather than parsing the inline marker text.
+Both counts are UTF-8 byte lengths: originalBytes is the turn’s full size before truncation, keptBytes is the size of the returned text.
+The field is present only when a turn was cut, so a parent agent can branch on it to detect truncation programmatically rather than parsing the inline marker.

 Designing child agents that surface findings reliably